state-hiu/hiu.state.gov/notes.md

 - lon: (longitude where the post will show up on the web map)
 keywords:

-- below the keys and after the three dashes you insert the abstract text.

-- You can now save the product post by committing it
+Below the keys and after the three dashes you insert the abstract text.
+You can now save the product post by committing it.

 ### Step 2: Upload Product thumbnail and pdf